WJBK

-WJBK (channel 2) is a television station in Detroit, Michigan, United States, serving as the market's Fox network outlet.
-Owned and operated by the network's Fox Television Stations division, the station maintains studios and transmitter facilities on West 9 Mile Road in the Detroit suburb of Southfield.
+WJBK (channel 2) is a television station in Detroit, Michigan, United States.
+Owned and operated by the Fox network through its Fox Television Stations division, the station maintains studios and transmitter facilities on West 9 Mile Road in the Detroit suburb of Southfield.

 WJBK's over-the-air signal covers all of Metro Detroit, along with Southwestern Ontario, Canada, surrounding the city of Windsor.
 The station is also carried on most cable systems in southeast Michigan, southwestern Ontario and northwest Ohio.

 History

-As a CBS affiliate (1948–1994)
+CBS affiliate (1948–1994)

 WJBK-TV first signed on the air on October 24, 1948.
 It was the third television station to sign-on in Detroit and Michigan, after WWJ-TV (channel 4, now WDIV-TV) and WXYZ-TV (channel 7)—all of which have signed on in a 14-month timeframe.
 Despite Detroit being a major television market, it only accommodated three VHF allocations due to being shortspaced between Flint (channel 12) and Saginaw (channel 5) to the north; Lansing (channels 6 and 10) to the west; Toledo (channels 11 and 13) to the south; and Cleveland (channels 3, 5 and 8); Windsor, Ontario (channel 9); and London, Ontario (channel 10) to the east.
 For this reason, WJBK was assigned the final VHF channel in Detroit.

-At sign on, the first program broadcast by WJBK was a presentation of Lucky Pup at 6:15 p.m. that evening.
+At sign on, the first program broadcast by WJBK was a presentation of Lucky Pup at 6:15 p.m..
 The station was originally an affiliate of both CBS and the DuMont Television Network.
 It was originally owned by Fort Industry Broadcasting, owned by George B. Storer and then based in nearby Toledo, Ohio.
-Fort Industry, which would later be renamed Storer Broadcasting, also owned WJBK radio (1500 AM, now WLQV, and 93.1 FM, now WDRQ).
+Fort Industry, which would later be renamed Storer Broadcasting, also owned WJBK radio (1500 AM, now WLQV), and 93.1 WJBK-FM (now WUFL).
 The station originally operated from Detroit's Masonic Temple until 1956, when its operations were moved to a purpose-built studio facility on Second Avenue in Detroit's New Center section, which would be occupied by PBS member station WTVS for nearly 40 years and is now being reconstructed for use as headquarters for the nonprofit Midnight Golf Program.
 WJBK-TV would eventually become an exclusive CBS affiliate by 1955, when Windsor, Ontario-based CKLW-TV (channel 9, now CBC O&O CBET-DT) became a DuMont affiliate.
 WJBK first broadcast in color around 1956.
 In 1970, the station moved to its current broadcast facilities on West Nine Mile Road in Southfield.
 Like most studio facilities built by Storer during that time, it resembles a Southern antebellum mansion.